 In order to attract and retain highly qualified directors to represent stockholders, our philosophy is to set compensation to be within a competitive range of non-employee director pay at comparable companies.
-At least every two years, the independent compensation consultant presents an analysis of director pay levels among our Comparator Group (described in "Compensation Discussion and Analysis - Benchmarking" below) and a broader set of large companies.
-The most recent competitive pay study was reviewed in August 2019, and the Compensation Committee determined not to provide for any increases for 2020.
+At least every two years, the independent compensation consultant presents an analysis of director pay levels among our Comparator Group (described in "Compensation Discussion and Analysis - Benchmarking"

+below) and a broader set of large companies.
+The most recent competitive pay study was reviewed in August 2021, and the P&C Committee determined to provide for a \$15,000 increase in the grant date fair value of our annual equity award grants, starting in 2022.
 Based on the most recent benchmarking analysis, the director compensation is near the market median level within the Comparator Group.